reflectoring/reflectoring.github.io/_posts/2020-06-29-what-is-aws.md

  [![AWS Mind Map](/assets/img/posts/aws-acronyms-overview/mindmapaws.jpg)](/assets/img/posts/aws-acronyms-overview/mindmapaws.jpg)

  AWS is a behemoth.
 I tried to give you a peek by covering the main capabilities of the commonly used services.
 We also saw the elastic nature of services like ELB, S3, VPN, DX, EC2 which can autoscale based on demand.
+You can always refer to the AWS documentation to learn more about these services.